Family Law Order Enforcement Lawyer in Austin

 If the court issues an enforcement order and your ex still doesn’t comply, you can file a motion for delivery of property.
 If granted, your ex must deliver the property awarded to you in the divorce decree.

-The next step is to contact Smith Family Law for legal representation.
-If your former spouse doesn’t follow the enforcement or delivery of property order, we can help you hold them in contempt of court.
+The next step is to contact Smith & Bledsoe Family Law for legal representation.
+If your former spouse doesn’t follow the enforcement or delivery of the property order, we can help you hold them in contempt of court.
 That means they might face a fine or jail time.
 You can also request a financial award to cover your reasonable attorneys’ fees and court costs incurred from pursuing the enforcement.

 Enforcing Spousal Maintenance in Texas